vkrpn/GodotPlanetProceduralGen/README.md

 Radius: planet radius

 Radial segments: the sphere's radial segments.
 This is essentially resolution.
 The higher the value, the higher the detail the terrain has.
+I do not recommend settings a value above 2048.

 Sphere rings: the sphere's rings.
 This value is similar to radial segments.
 I recommend settings this value to half of the radial segments value.
+I do not recommend settings a value above 1024.

 Colors 1-4: colors of terrain.
 Color 1 is lowest elevation terrain color, and Color 4 is highest elevation terrain color (RGBA separated by commas)